Key points about vitamin K for newborn babies

 Vitamin K is a substance in our bodies that helps our blood to clot and stops bleeding.
 Vitamin K is naturally present in the body and is made in the intestine from food.

-Why is vitamin K important for my baby?
+Why vitamin K is important

 Breastmilk does contain vitamin K but in too small an amount to provide protection.

-Which babies are most at risk of developing VKDB?
+Babies most at risk of developing VKDB

-Babies who are at increased risk of VKDB include:
+Pēpi who are at increased risk of VKDB include:

-- premature babies
+- premature pēpi

-- sick babies
+- sick pēpi

-When can VKDB happen?
+When VKDB can happen

 VKDB happens most often in the first 1 to 7 days of a baby's life.

-Babies have low levels of vitamin K in their bodies because:
+Pēpi have low levels of vitamin K in their bodies because:

 - vitamin K is mainly made by bacteria in the gut and there are few bacteria in a baby's gut at birth